1964 Wisconsin Supreme Court election: Eliminated in the primary

-Primary election campaign
+Campaign

-Wilkie was perceived to be an overwhelming front-runner in the election.
+Wilkie was perceived as the overwhelming front-runner in the election.
 He received endorsements from most major elected officials and newspaper editorial boards in Wisconsin.
 Ahead of the primary, observers were confident in their expectation that the incumbent Wilkie would advance to the general election.
-However, many had mis-anticipated that that Larsen would be his opponent.
-Boyle been the last of the three candidates to launch his campaign, and his advancement to the primary came as a surprise.
-Not only was Boyle's advancement to the general election a surprise, but the narrow-ness of the margin by which Wilkie led in the primary left uncertainty heading into the general election as to which candidate might prevail.
-A race had been widely seen as a nearly-foregone Wilkie victory, suddenly became perceived as a competitive one.
+However, many had mis-anticipated that Larsen would be his opponent.
+Boyle had been the last of the three candidates to launch his campaign, and his advancement to the general election came as a surprise.

-Boyle's campaign

 Boyle was a late entrant into the race.
-As the third candidate to qualify for the ballot, his entrance forced a primary election to be held (as none would have been held if only to candidates had run).
+As the third candidate to qualify for the ballot, his entrance forced a primary election to be held (which would not have been necessary if only two candidates had run).